cshreyastech/RoboND-DeepLearning-Project/RoboND-DeepLearning-Report.md

 #### Training Experiments
 I ran many rans close to 7 trails with different setting and FCN layers on encoding.
-Note Decoding had same number of layers as of Encoding in each experiment.
+Note, Decoding had same number of layers as of Encoding in each experiment.

 Results of some of them as in the tabel below